ethanwang314159/prime-spiral-generator/README.md

 ## Todo

-* **Animation:** visualise growth like the primes getting loaded in (maybe gifs).
+***Animation:** visualise the spirals forming like the primes getting loaded in (maybe gifs).
-* **Interactive UI:** adjust spiral parameters (colours, marker size, number of primes) in a good ui. like change the size by dragging/clicking not typing a number.
+***Interactive:** adjustable spiral settings in a good ui. like change the size by dragging/clicking not typing a number.
+***Vote:** a website where you vote between two spirals and using an algorithm like the elo system find the perfect spiral with a leaderboard etc

 ---